nasa/cumulus-orca/tasks/request_status_for_granule/README.md

             'asyncOperationId' (str): The unique ID of the asyncOperation.
             'files' (List): Description and status of the files within the given granule.
 List of Dicts with keys:
                 'file_name' (str): The name and extension of the file.
+                'restore_destination' (str): The name of the glacier bucket the file is being copied to.
                 'status' (str): The status of the restoration of the file.
-May be 'pending', 'success', or 'failed'.
+May be 'pending', 'staged', 'success', or 'failed'.
                 'error_message' (str, Optional): If the restoration of the file errored, the error will be stored here.
-            'restore_destination' (str): The name of the glacier bucket the granule is being copied to.
             'request_time' (DateTime): The time, in UTC isoformat, when the request to restore the granule was initiated.
             'completion_time' (DateTime, Optional):
-                The time, in UTC isoformat, when all granule_files were no longer 'pending'.
+                The time, in UTC isoformat, when all granule_files were no longer 'pending'/'staged'.

 DATA
     Any = typing.Any